Streaming service Spotify hits 100 million paid user mark

-COPENHAGEN, Denmark — Music streaming service Spotify says its paying subscribers have reached 100 million for the first time, up 32% on the year and almost twice the latest figures for Apple Music.
+COPENHAGEN, Denmark — Music streaming service Spotify said Monday that its paying subscribers have reached 100 million for the first time, up 32% on the year and almost twice the latest figures for Apple Music.

 By comparison, archrival Apple Music had about 50 million paying subscribers at the end of 2018, the latest available figures.
 Apple is expected to release new figures with its earnings report on Tuesday.